 GST Rate for Construction and Building Materials

-GST is set to rollout from 1st July, 2017 in India, completely overhauling the indirect tax regime.
-The proposed GST is set to improve ease of doing business in India and reducing tax burden by eliminating or integrating many of the tax codes.
-In this article, we look at the GST rate for building materials like cement, bricks, tiles, iron, steel and other materials used in construction.
+GST is set to roll out from 1st July 2017 in India, completely overhauling the indirect tax regime.
+The proposed GST shall improve the ease of doing business in India and reducing tax burden by eliminating or integrating many of the tax codes.
+In this article, let us look at the GST rate for building materials like cement, bricks, tiles, iron, steel and other materials used in construction.

 HSN Codes for Building Materials